 Can I take part of the course online?

 We currently do not offer any of our courses online.
 Come to the beautiful Kootenays for our 4-6 month program!
-Homestay or residence options are available.
+Homestay or student housing options are available.

 Can I do this program part-time?

 We highly recommend that you take the program fulltime and complete it in the four month semester.
 However, it’s possible to take some courses one Fall and then complete the program in subsequent Falls.